HADataClub/website/files/2025-10-21/analysis_naive/prompt_naive.md

 - block is a blocking factor

 ### Instructions
-- Analyse my data using an appropriate statistical test producing R code _ I also want a summary of my results in report form with the results of statistical tests and appropriate graphs, along with very brief accounts of background and statistical methods in the analysis
+- Analyse my data using an appropriate statistical test producing R code in a downloadable R file
+- I also want a summary of my results in report form with the results of statistical tests and appropriate graphs, along with very brief accounts of background and statistical methods in the analysis.
+This can be something I can copy and paste or else a downloadable file.
 - Avoid extensive exploratory data analysis